 1. Place the peas and 1 tablespoon of water to a food processor and blitz to a puree.

 2. Add the egg yolk and garlic to a bowl and whisk together.
 Keep whisking while very slowly adding the oil, drop by drop to start with, until the sauce emulsifies and thickens.
-Once you have incorporated all the oil, stir in the pea puree and season with salt and a good pinch of cayenne pepper.
+Once you have incorporated all the oil, stir in the pea puree and season with salt, black pepper and a pinch of cayenne pepper.